adnanusman/floating-button-wp/readme.txt

 This was basically used to hide a form which becomes visible when the button is clicked but feel free to use it in your own WordPress sites for any purpose.

+<strong>Live Demo and Support</strong>

-If you have any problems with the plugin you can contact us at https://www.tacticalengine.com/
+If you have any problems with the plugin you can contact us at <a href="https://www.tacticalengine.com/">Tactical Engine</a>.
+You will also see the plugin being used there.

 == Installation ==